Project-YXKJ/SilverStarSCS.Docs/source/function/wiper.rst

 Upper thread wiper function
     Set :option:`A08` to 1 to enable this function.

-    When thread cutter is completed and the time set by :option:`T03` is delayed, the wiper will switch on, it will switch off after the time set by :option:`T04`.
+    When thread trimmer is completed and the time set by :option:`T03` is delayed, the wiper will switch on, it will switch off after the time set by :option:`T04`.

-lower thread wiper function
+Lower thread wiper function
     Set :option:`A08` to 2 to enable this function.

-    When thread cutter is completed, while lifting the foot for the first time, the wiper will switch on, it will switch off after the time set by :option:`T04`.
+    When thread trimmer is completed, while lifting the foot for the first time, the wiper will switch on, it will switch off after the time set by :option:`T04`.

 Quick reference